Doberman Pinscher

 Doberman Pinscher History

 So what is the origin of the Doberman dog?
-Once upon a time in 19th century Germany, a tax collector named Louis Dobermann decided he needed a dog to be his companion and protector as he went about his duties.
+In 19th century Germany, a tax collector named Louis Dobermann decided he needed a dog to be his companion and protector as he went about his duties.
 He wanted a dog who would be loyal and strong but intimidating too.
 Over time, he developed the breed now known as the Doberman.
 (The breed was named for him, but with only one N.) Several breeds are believed to have influenced the Doberman’s development, including the English Greyhound, the Black and Tan Manchester Terrier, the German Shepherd, the German Pinscher, the Weimaraner and the Rottweiler.

 By the early 1900s, the Doberman breed had arrived in America, and the American Kennel Club (AKC) recognized the breed in 1908.
 Doberman population growth in the United States was slow in the early years but received a boost thanks to George Howard Earle III, a Doberman enthusiast and politician.
 (He was later governor of Pennsylvania.)
 Earle was one of the founders of the Doberman Pinscher Club of America (DPCA), which was formed in 1921.
-The breed was admired for its excellent skills and qualities, especially as a protective and loyal guard dog.
+The breed was admired for their excellent skills and qualities, especially as a protective and loyal guard dog.
 And the rest, as they say, is (Doberman) history.

 During the 1970s, a random albino mutation gene occurred, and while it resulted in a new color for the breed (white), the albino gene wasn’t without its accompanying health issues.
 The specific gene has since been identified, and breeders can use a simple DNA test to help avoid albinism in Dobermans.